hzeller/rpi-rgb-led-matrix/README.md

    * CLK (Serial clock) : GPIO 3
    * STR (Strobe row data) : GPIO 4

+This is the typical pinout on these LED panels
+![Hub 75 interface][hub75]

 Running
 -------
 The main.cc has some testing demos.
 You need to run this as root so that the